-All drivers must park headfirst in the parking space.
-Backing into spaces is not permitted.
-Under no circumstances are drivers permitted to park at an angle and take up two parking spaces.
+Under no circumstances are drivers permitted to park in such a manner as to take up two parking spaces.
 Parking is permitted only in designated parking spaces and the overflow area past the rear parking lot.

 Handicapped Parking

 The College has seven parking spaces for persons with disabilities.
 These spaces are reserved for those who have a handicapped license plate or display a current handicapped-parking permit in the windshield of the car.